-HARDWARE – Remove hardware and set aside in a safe place if you are reusing.
+HARDWARE – Remove hardware and set it aside in a safe place if you are reusing it.
 If you are painting kitchen cabinets mark all hinges so you can put them back exactly where they were.
 You will thank me later 🙂

 RINSE – Equally as important as cleaning.
-Left over cleaner can impede adhesion.
-In short: Paint won’t adhere to a surface with cleaner on it.
+Leftover cleaner can impede adhesion.
+In short: The paint won’t adhere to a surface with cleaner on it.

 Choose a “FINISH” – What kind of look are you wanting to achieve?
 Chippy distressed look, contemporary, modern, sleek, shimmery, primitive, French country, shabby chic?
-Anything is possible so plan it out and if you aren’t sure how to achieve it reach out to your local Shabby Paints Stylist. https://shabbypaints.com/shabby-paintsretailers/ Don’t have a local stylist?
-Shabby Paints has a great online support group too. https://www.facebook.com/groups/shabbypaintsgroup/
+Anything is possible so plan it out and if you aren’t sure how to achieve it check out our online support group.

 Paint Brushes – As important as the paint you choose.
-A high quality, synthetic brush will always be your ideal option for a smooth factory finish.
+A high-quality, synthetic brush will always be your ideal option for a smooth factory finish.
 But a high-quality natural bristle brush with our acrylic paint creates a stunning chic finish.

 When working with latex, thin layers are ideal.
-With chalk-acrylic, you want a thicker coat for ideal coverage and to allow the product to level properly.
-Load your brush about 1/3 of the way up (any higher and you risk having the paint get into the ferrule, it can take much longer to clean and misshape your brush in the drying process if you don’t get it all out.
+With our chalk-acrylic paint, you want a thicker coat for ideal coverage and to allow the product to level properly.
+Load your brush about 1/3 of the way up (any higher and you risk having the paint get into the ferrule, it can take much longer to clean and misshape your brush in the drying process if you don’t get it all out).

-Lay the paint on, you don’t need to go over it multiple times, that can spread it out too thin.
+Lay the paint on, you don’t need to go over it multiple times, which can spread it out too thin.
 It’s ok to just get some more paint.

 Let dry FULLY and assess if you need additional coats.

 Here’s a trick- lay the inside of your arm on the piece.
 If it feels cool, it isn’t fully dry.
 Room temperature?
-It’s dry all the way through.
-We recommend no more than 2 coats of any of our products (paint or finishing) within a 24 hour period.
+It’s dried all the way through.
+We recommend no more than 2 coats of any of our products (paint or finishing) within a 24-hour period.

 PAINTING DIFFERENT SURFACES

 Wood – Easiest, done most often.
-A quick scuff sand to the entire surface is recommended.
+A quick scuff sand to the entire surface is recommended for high gloss finishes.

 Glass – Your first coat should be thin.
 Because air can’t circulate from underneath, allow extra drying time for each coat.

-Fabric – Mist your fabric first and use a 50/50 water paint mixture making sure all fibers are adequately coated with paint.
+Fabric – Mist your fabric first and use a watered-down paint mixture making sure all fibers are adequately coated with paint.
 Lightly sand any stiff or standing fibers with sandpaper between each coat.
-VAX is optional depending on the end result you want to achieve.
+Sheer Armor is optional depending on the end result you want to achieve.